 Opioid Prescribing Rule

-In 2017, Vermont enacted the Rule Governing the Prescribing of Opioids for Pain.
-This rule provides legal requirements for the appropriate use of opioids in treating pain in order to minimize opportunities for misuse and diversion and optimize prevention of addiction and overdose.
+Enacted in 2017 and updated in 2024 the Rule Governing the Prescribing of Opioids for Pain provides legal requirements for the appropriate use of opioids in treating pain in order to minimize opportunities for misuse and diversion and optimize prevention of addiction and overdose.

 Required Patient Handouts